Skip to content

 Information gathering, organizing, and writing that would take a human several hours — an agent executes autonomously.

-There are three main reasons why AI agents rapidly became practical between 2024 and 2026.
+There are three main reasons why AI agents have become easier to build in recent years.

 2. Standardization of Tool Integration (MCP)